ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_2/module_2_tasks.md

 TASK 4:
 Declare a function called `fileFilter`.
 It should take `req`, `file`, and `callback` as parameters.
-Inside the function body declare an `if` statement that runs it's code block if `file.mimetype` does not strictly equal `'image/png'`.
+Inside the function body declare an `if` statement that runs its code block if `file.mimetype` does not strictly equal `'image/png'`.
 Inside the `if` block, let's assign to `req.fileValidationError` the string `'Wrong file type'`.
 Then make a call to the callback parameter passing in `null`, `false`, and a new `Error` object with the message `'Wrong file type'`.Next, in an `else` block, let's call `callback()`, passing in `null` as the first argument, and `true` as the second.